risingwavelabs/risingwave-docs/docs/sql/commands/sql-create-table.md

 slug: /sql-create-table
 ---

-Use the `CREATE TABLE` command to create a new table or a materialized source.
+Use the `CREATE TABLE` command to create a new table.
 Tables consist of fixed columns and insertable rows.
 Rows can be added using the [`INSERT`](sql-insert.md) command.
-If creating a materialized source, be sure to include the connector settings and data format.
+When creating a table, you can specify connector settings and data format.

 :::info
 If you choose to not persist the data from the source in RisingWave, you should use [`CREATE SOURCE`](sql-create-source.md).